Flexible cover underwritten by one of the UK's leading insurers

 Yes.
 You can enjoy a discount of up to 5% on landlord insurance for the commercial properties in your portfolio, and up to 17.5% on your residential properties, depending on how many addresses you add to your policy.

-You can change your policy or cancel your policy, without any fees or penalties, with 30 days' notice.
+You won't be charged any fees or penalties for changing or cancelling your policy.
+You can change your policy anytime, but we need 30 days' notice if you'd like cancel.
 This means you can easily add or remove properties as your portfolio evolves.

 Yes, all covers included in your landlord insurance policy (for both commercial and residential properties) are categorised as 'allowable expenses' by HMRC.
 This means you can write off the cost of your insurance policy against your taxable rental income for the tax year.